 Ensure that you clip only the wings.
 You want to avoid severing any bone, skin, or blood artery.
 Make sure to prevent causing harm to the chicken.
 Clip the feathers along the entire length of the wing.

-One at a time till you finish all the primary feathers.
+Clip each primary feather one at a time until you finish all of them.
 You’ll be clipping around ten primary feathers.
-It may seem not very comforting at first, but with experience, you will feel a lot more comfortable.
+It may seem not very comforting initially, but with experience, you will feel much more comfortable.
 It is not required to clip both wings of your chicken.
 It will redistribute their weight evenly, and they may be capable of flying, although briefly.

-Clip only the primary wing feathers all the way down to the point where the secondary feathers begin.
-Allow the chicken to calm down for a minute before gently releasing.
+Clip only the primary wing feathers, stopping at the point where the secondary feathers begin.
+Allow the chicken to calm down for a minute before gently releasing it.
 Proceed with the remaining chickens, clipping the same side each round.

-This condition will persist just until the chicken’s next molt, where the feathers start to grow again.
-At that point, the majority of chickens will abandon their attempts to fly.
-But, if you have a very obstinate chicken, you may feel the need to redo this procedure each time to ensure their safety.
+This condition will persist until the chicken’s next molt when the feathers start growing again.
+At that point, most chickens will abandon their attempts to fly.
+But, if you have a very obstinate chicken, you may need to redo this procedure each time to ensure their safety.

 Keeping a backyard flock ensures that you get delicious fresh eggs.
 They need minimal maintenance; all they want is clean water, nutritious food, and a secure and comfortable spot to sleep and lay eggs.